PowerDNS/pdns/docs/guides/kskroll.rst

     pdnsutil show-zone example.net

-And communicate this securely to your registrar/parent zone.
+And communicate this securely to your registrar/parent zone, replacing the existing data.
 Now wait until the new DS is published in the parent zone and at least the TTL for the DS records has passed.
 The rollover is now in the "DS Change" state and can continue to the "DNSKEY Removal" stage by actually deleting the old KSK.

 .. note::
   The key-id for the old KSK is shown in the output of